e0406370/tverplus/README.md

 ![demo](https://raw.githubusercontent.com/e0406370/tverplus/refs/heads/assets/gh_21_demo.gif)

+---

 ### Setup

 1. Install the Tampermonkey extension for your browser [here](https://www.tampermonkey.net/).
+Note that this guide uses Chrome for the setup.

 2. After installing, visit the Extensions page and then click `Details` for the Tampermonkey extension, followed by enabling the `Allow user scripts` option as well as `Developer mode` located on the top right corner.